Skip to main content

 An Outdoor Garden

-The passageway that connects the two "tea rooms" represents an outdoor garden.
-The stone floor features a stepping-stone pattern, while the paper lanterns that line the walls are crafted in the traditional style of Azuchi-Momoyama tea rooms.
+The passageway of Teppanyaki Wajo, an élite French restaurant in Osaka, that connects the two timeless tea rooms is the symbol of an outdoor green oasis.
+Here, the stone floor is characteized by a stepping-stone pattern, while the paper lanterns that line the walls are crafted in the traditional style of Azuchi-Momoyama tea areas.

 The Soan Private Dining Room